Faiz-C/storm/README.md

 those looking to build 2D games while also offering the core components separately.
 It's also built to be easily extended for those wanting to add their own components.

-The framework which the Storm Engine offers is not tightly coupled to <s>Java<s> Kotlin, aside from the use of JavaFx behind the covers for certain portions.
+The framework which the Storm Engine offers is not tightly coupled to <s>Java</s> Kotlin, aside from the use of JavaFx behind the covers for certain portions.
 This allows the framework to be ported to other languages if wanted.

 ## _Why Build Another Game Engine?_